kwinso/spotify-current-song/README.md

 format = <label>
 ; Allows to run node.js file from everywhere,
-; by default you can run it only in the same dir where the main file is located exec = /usr/bin/npm run run --silent --prefix /path/to/script_directory tail = true
+; by default you can run it only in the same dir where the main file is located ; * Add number at the end of this string to specify truncation length exec = /usr/bin/npm run run --silent --prefix /path/to/script_directory tail = true
 ```